Skip to main content

 2. Photos

-4. More Parks in Sicily
+3. More Parks in Sicily

-5. Top Rated in Italy
+4. Top Rated in Italy

 About Isole Ciclopi

 Isole Ciclopi Marine Protected Area protects the waters around a small archipelago of volcanic basalt islands and sea stacks off the coast of Aci Trezza near Catania in eastern Sicily.
-Established in 1989, the reserve covers approximately 623 hectares around the Faraglioni dei Ciclopi, dramatic basalt columns rising from the sea that mythology attributes to the rocks hurled by the blinded Cyclops Polyphemus at Odysseus's escaping ship.
-The volcanic origin creates unique submarine habitats distinct from the limestone coastline that dominates most of Sicily, supporting specialized marine communities adapted to the basalt substrate.
+Established in 1989, the reserve covers 628 hectares around the Faraglioni dei Ciclopi, dramatic basalt columns rising from the sea that mythology attributes to the rocks hurled by the blinded Cyclops Polyphemus at Odysseus's escaping ship.
+[1] The volcanic origin creates unique submarine habitats distinct from the limestone coastline that dominates most of Sicily, supporting specialised marine communities adapted to the basalt substrate.

 Wildlife Ecosystems

 The basalt reef complex supports diverse Mediterranean fish assemblages including groupers, moray eels, sea bream, and scorpionfish sheltering in the columnar rock crevices.
 Octopus populations are healthy in the boulder-strewn seabed around the islands.
 The islands' guano-enriched waters increase local productivity, attracting schools of small fish that draw larger predators.
 Sea urchins, starfish, and numerous gastropod species populate the rocky surfaces.
-The islands provide nesting platforms for gulls and shags, while peregrine falcons hunt from the tallest pinnacles.
-Marine life benefits from the nutrient upwelling around the volcanic formations.
+[1] The islands provide nesting platforms for gulls and shags, while peregrine falcons hunt from the tallest pinnacles.

 Flora Ecosystems

-The basalt substrates support macroalgal communities distinct from those on limestone, with species adapted to the harder, less porous volcanic rock surface.
+The basalt substrates support macroalgal communities distinct from those on limestone, with species adapted to the harder volcanic rock surface.
 Cystoseira forests in the shallow surge zone indicate healthy ecological conditions.
 Coralline algae encrust the deeper rock surfaces, forming biogenic structures that increase habitat complexity.
 Between the rocky areas, small patches of Posidonia oceanica establish on sandy accumulations.
 The emerged portions of the islands support minimal vegetation due to wave exposure and salt spray, limited to halophilic lichens and a few hardy Mediterranean plants in sheltered crevices.

 Geology